 When we run into unexpected hardship, we tend to wonder if God may have taken the day off or if he is punishing us.
 Suffering tempts us to forget that the Lord walks beside us in our difficulty and pain, working all things together for our good according to his good and loving plan.
 We push this reality out of our minds because all suffering feels like God abandoning us, when nothing could be further from the truth.

 How do we know this, though?
 How do we know that God is going to help us when we walk through trouble?
 Thankfully, God’s word is replete with reminders that God is near to his people when they are walking through a valley.
 Psalm 121 stands as a clear reminder of this important truth.
 It is the first of the “Psalms of Ascent.”
 Pilgrims sang these songs on their arduous and sometimes dangerous journey to the feasts and festivals in Jerusalem.
-I lift up my eyes to the hills.

 From where does my help come?
 My help comes from the LORD,